This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 It's particularly important to watch the temperature when cooking turkey tenderloins because they have very little fat.
 Overcooking will make them dry.

-When you cut through the meat it should be white, moist, and the juices should run clear.
+When you cut through the meat, it should be white and moist, and the juices should run clear.

-Note that the exact cook time will vary depending upon the thickness of the tenderloins and your particular oven.
+Note that the exact cook time will vary depending on the thickness of the tenderloins and your particular oven.
 So, use a meat thermometer!

 Storage